kjjuno/repo-version/README.md

 ```

-Because you have local changes that have not yet been committed the version is considered dirty and appends the `+1` to the calculated version to indicate that there are additional changes.
+Because you have local changes that have not yet been committed the version is considered dirty.
+This fact is not reflected in the `SemVer` property, but is available in the `IsDirty` property.

 For this example we have decided that we want to keep those changes, so we commit those to the git history.